 One of the nice things about carriers is the variety of price ranges available, which means most families can find a suitable option within their budget that meets their needs.
 Alternatively, should the carrier of your dreams be outside your budget, you should consider putting it on your registry or skipping a stroller until your baby is older to postpone the purchase until you aren't spending as much on gear.
-The Boba Wrap is a straightforward option with a reasonable price and a variety of wrapping methods that work with little ones up to 35 lbs.
-The Baby K'tan Original is in the same price range and is easier to use with almost 10 more points for its overall score.
-The Nalakai Ring Sling is also fairly inexpensive compared to the competition and it offers a lot for the price.
+The Boba Wrap is a straightforward option with a reasonable price and various wrapping methods that work with little ones up to 35 lbs.
+The Baby K'tan Original is in the same price range and is easier to use, with almost 10 more points for its overall score.
+The Nalakai Ring Sling is also fairly inexpensive compared to the competition, and it offers a lot for the price.
 Want a structured carrier?
-High-quality soft structured carriers (SSC) can last for years through multiple children which can justify a larger initial investment.
+High-quality soft structured carriers (SSC) can last for years through multiple children, which can justify a larger initial investment.
 Some parents skip buying a stroller and choose something like the Tula Free-to-Grow with a higher list price but small compared to a quality stroller.
 While structured options typically come with higher price tags, you can usually use them for longer, and if it translates into forgoing a stroller, it can save you even more money.

 Wearing your baby not only adds ease and convenience to your daily routine, but the practice also contributes positively to the baby's social, emotional, and physical development.

 Wearing your baby isn't going to work for very long if your little one isn't comfortable.
-We considered which positions baby favored, and if they fell asleep, were they able to stay asleep comfortably?
+We considered which positions the baby favored, and if they fell asleep, were they able to stay asleep comfortably?

 We urge those interested in babywearing to read our safety guidelines article entitled Best Practice Tips for Baby Wearing.

-As with baby, if the person wearing the carrier is uncomfortable, using it regularly isn't going to happen.
-The chief complaints are shoulder and back strain, so we test for how long we could wear the products before experiencing discomfort.
+As with a baby, if the person wearing the carrier is uncomfortable, using it regularly isn't going to happen.
+The chief complaints are shoulder and back strain, so we test how long we could wear the products before experiencing discomfort.

 While most parents can wear any of the carriers in this review for a short time without significant discomfort, we feel they should be as comfy as possible so you can get the most from your babywearing and bonding time.
-The BabyBjorn One is the most comfortable carrier for parents with nicely padded shoulder straps and a supportive waistband that helps distribute your baby's weight evenly for a comfortable fit.
+The BabyBjorn One is the most comfortable carrier for parents, with nicely padded shoulder straps and a supportive waistband that helps distribute your baby's weight evenly for a comfortable fit.
 This carrier earned a perfect 10 of 10, something unrivaled by any competitor in our tests.
-The Maya Wrap ComfortFit Sling (above left), Nalakai Ring Sling, and the Tula Free-to-Grow all earned 9s making them almost as comfortable as the One.
+The Maya Wrap ComfortFit Sling (above left), Nalakai Ring Sling, and the Tula Free-to-Grow all earned 9s, making them almost as comfortable as the One.
 So whether you prefer a structured pack style carrier or a shoulder sling, there is a carrier that works for you.
 The most uncomfortable option is the Infantino Flip Advanced (above right) with a 3 of 10 and less padding in the shoulders with a supportless waistband.
 While you can wear this product for short durations, it won't work for long adventures or frequent use.

 Ease of Use